Apollo Victoria Theatre

-Seating capacity was originally for 2,860 and the stage – designed for cine-variety so small by modern standards – measures 22.56 metres by 7.32 metres and their 10 dressing rooms plus 2 suites.
+Seating capacity was originally for 2,860, with 1,076 in the balcony.
+The stage – designed for cine-variety so small by modern standards – measures 22.56 metres by 7.32 metres and their 10 dressing rooms plus 2 suites.

 The New Victoria Theatre was closed briefly during the war from September 1940 to May 1941 but sustained no serious damage.
 By this time it was operated the by Gaumont British Theatres chain.

 Eventually becoming part of the Rank Organisation, film entertainment ended here on 1st November 1975 with the double bill:Peter Cushing in “Legend of the Werewolf” and Adrienne Corri in “Vampire Circus”.